-All AU undergraduate and graduate students are expected to complete online courses about healthy relationships, the importance of consent and being a good communicator, and the many ways students can help create a safe and positive campus community.
+Incoming graduate and professional students are expected to complete online courses about healthy relationships, the importance of consent and being a good communicator, and the many ways students can help create a safe and positive campus community.

-PEER EDUCATION AND MANDATED PROGRAMMING
+EMPOWER AU PEER EDUCATION AND MANDATED PROGRAMMING

-During Welcome Week, all incoming undergraduate students are required to attend "Empower AU", a 90-minute peer-facilitated sexual violence prevention workshop.
-In the program's pilot year (2015-2016 AY), Empower AU facilitators trained over 2400 students in consent, communication, bystander intervention, and resources on and off campus.
+During Welcome Week, all incoming undergraduate students are required to attend "Empower AU," a 90minute peer-facilitated sexual violence prevention workshop offered by the Center for Well-Being.
+More information can be found here.